lee2sman/everyday/README.md

 tiny avatar generator, inspired by pixelfaces, and derivatives
 189 - 191
 different avatar generators, in semi-3d
-192 - 202
+192 - 203
 extremely simple 'print-quality' b&w threshold collage using a single public domain image of kurt schwitters' merzbau. s to save. click to add more images.
 then added more found merzbau images and layer them more. extensions of 192. s to save. click to add more layers.
 193 - 4 are merzbild.
 195 & 197 is my apartment.
 196 is patterns in my apt.
 198 is a quilt experiment.
 199 are my drawings integrated.
-201 is built of eurorack images, 202 is government images database from the dep't of energy
+201 is built of eurorack images, 202 is government images database from the dep't of energy.
+203 is a test for my nanogenmo entry.